 Malala is only 18 but has lived quite a life already, having survived been shot by the Taliban on her way to school three years ago.
 The attack led Pakistan to create its first ever Right to Education Bill which is dedicated to providing free and compulsory education to all children of aged five to sixteen years.

-In 2014, Malala was awarded the Nobel Peace Prize for her work in fighting for every child’s right to education – the youngest person ever to be given the honor.
+In 2014, Malala was awarded the Nobel Peace Prize for her work in fighting for every child’s right to education – the youngest person ever to be given the honour.

 3. Blessing Nwafor